 On July 28, 2021, Spartan, Allego, Merger Sub, Madeleine, Allego Holding, and, solely with respect to the sections specified therein, E8 Investor, entered into the Business Combination Agreement.
-Pursuant to the Business Combination Agreement, among other things, (i) the shareholders of Allego Holding contributed and transferred all of their shares in Allego Holding to Allego in exchange for Allego Ordinary Shares; (ii) Merger Sub merged with and into Spartan (the "Spartan Merger"), with Spartan surviving the Spartan Merger as a wholly owned subsidiary of Allego and each outstanding share of Spartan Class A Common Stock (including the shares of Spartan Class A Common Stock including the shares of Spartan Class A Common Stock (including the shares of Spartan Class A Common Stock vectived upon conversion of the Spartan Founders Stock) was cancelled and converted into one Allego Ordinary Share; (iii) Allego converted into a Dutch public limited liability company (naamloze vennootschap) and its articles of association were amended; (iv) subscribers subscribed for Allego Ordinary Shares in a private placement; and (v) Allego assumed the Warrant Agreement.
+Pursuant to the Business Combination Agreement, among other things, (i) the shareholders of Allego Holding contributed and transferred all of their shares in Allego Holding to Allego in exchange for Allego Ordinary Shares; (ii) Merger Sub merged with and into Spartan (the Spartan Merger"), with Spartan surviving the Spartan Merger as a wholly owned subsidiary of Allego and each outstanding share of Spartan Class A Common Stock (including the shares of Spartan Class A Common Stock received upon conversion of the Spartan Founders Stock) was cancelled and converted into one Allego Ordinary Share; (iii) Allego converted into a Dutch public limited liability company (naamloze vennootschap) and its articles of association were amended; (iv) subscribers subscribed for Allego Ordinary Shares in a private placement; and (v) Allego assumed the Warrant Agreement.
 The Business Combination was consummated on March 16, 2022, and on March 17, 2022 Allego Ordinary Shares and Assumed Warrants began trading on the NYSE under the symbols "ALLG" and "ALLG.WS," respectively.

-Athena Pubco B.V. was incorporated pursuant to Dutch law on June 3, 2021 for the purpose of effectuating the Business Combination and, following the consummation of the Business Combination on March 16, 2022, Allego was redesignated as Allego N.V. and became the parent company of the combined business.
-In connection with the Business Combination, the Allego Articles were amended and Allego changed its legal form from a Dutch private liability company (besloten vennootschap met beperkte aansprakelijkheid) to a Dutch public liability company (naamloze vennootschap).
-See "Item 5.
-Operating and Financial Review and Prospects" for a discussion of Allego's principal capital expenditures.
+Athena Pubco B.V. was incorporated pursuant to Dutch law on June 3, 2021 for the purpose of effectuating the Business Combination and, following the consummation of the Business Combination on March 16, 2022, Allego N.V. became the parent company of the combined business.
+In connection with the Business Combination, the Allego Articles were amended and Athena Pubco B.V. changed its legal form from a Dutch private liability company (besloten vennootschap met beperkte aansprakelijkheid) to a Dutch public liability company (naamloze vennootschap) and its name from Athena Pubco B.V. into Allego N.V.
+See 'Item 5.
+Operating and Financial Review and Prospects'' for a discussion of Allego N.V.'s principal capital expenditures.